rust-lang/rust/text/0000-document_all_features.md

 -   **Embrace the documentation, but do not include "How do we teach this?" section in new RFCs.**

       This still gives us most of the benefits (and was in fact the original form of the proposal), and does not place a new burden on RFC authors to make sure that knowing how to *teach* something is part of any new language or standard library feature.

       On the other hand, thinking about the impact on teaching should further improve consideration of the general ergonomics of a proposed feature.
 If something cannot be *taught* well, it's likely the design needs further refinement.

 -   **No change; leave RFCs as canonical documentation.**

       This approach can take (at least) two forms:

     1. We can leave things as they are, where the RFC and surrounding discussion form the primary point of documentation for newer-than-1.0 language features.
 As part of that, we could just link more prominently to the RFC repository and describe the process from the documentation pages.
     2. We could automatically render the text of the RFCs into part of the documentation used on the site (via submodules and the existing tooling around Markdown documents used for Rust documentation).

-    However, for all the reasons highlighted above in [**Motivation: The Current Situation**][current-situation], RFCs and their associated threads are *not* a good canonical source of information on language features.
+    However, for all the reasons highlighted above in **Motivation: The Current Situation**, RFCs and their associated threads are *not* a good canonical source of information on language features.

 -   **Add a rule for the standard library but not for language features.**